jbirnick/typst-great-theorems/README.md

 #remark[
   This is a remark.
-  The remark box has some custom styling applied.
+  The remark block has some custom styling applied.
 ]
 ```
 ![](example.png)